 The Scouts, the families, and the pack must work together to create a solid Scouting program.
 The Scouting program is an exercise in cooperation among all three.
 The pack cannot give your son a good program if the support of the parents and volunteers is lacking.
 Participation by the Scouts in activities also leads to a better program.
 The following is expected from each part of the triad.

 Obey the pack's rules and regulations.

-    Obey den leaders and assistant den leaders and follow their rules and regulations.
+Obey den leaders, assistant den leaders, and den chiefs.
+Follow their rules and regulations.

 Work on my achievements and electives and advance in a timely manner.

 Participate in Scout activities whenever possible.

 Respect others, their rights, and their property at all times.
 Show respect for the BSA.

 Treat the United States Flag and the Pledge of Allegiance with equal respect.